-Rock ‘n Roll Hall of Famer GREGG ALLMAN is both a founding member of one of the biggest and most important American bands of all time, the Allman Brothers Band, and a critically acclaimed solo talent.
-A natural artist gifted with a beautifully soulful and distinctive voice as well as brilliant keyboard and guitar expertise, Allman is a legendary performer who, more than 45 years down the road, still loves making music as much as ever.
+Rock ‘n Roll Hall of Famer, the late GREGG ALLMAN (December 8, 1947 – May 27, 2017) was both a founding member of one of the biggest and most important American bands of all time, the Allman Brothers Band, and a critically acclaimed solo talent.
+A natural artist gifted with a beautifully soulful and distinctive voice as well as brilliant keyboard and guitar expertise, Allman was a legendary performer who, more than 45 years down the road, loved making music more than anything to the end.

 At the start of his enduring career, Gregg Allman and his brother Duane put together a number of different groups, including their very first professional ones, The Allman Joys and The Hour Glass.
 Whatever the configuration, Gregg’s powerful lead vocals, emerging songwriting and keyboard prowess perfectly complemented Duane’s legendary guitar virtuosity.
 In 1969, their brotherhood made history with the formation of the massively influential act that both kick-started the entire genre of Southern Rock and defined an era of ‘70s rock ‘n roll with its freewheeling yet musically masterful sound, The Allman Brothers Band.